Why You Should Incorporate Link Diversity in your SEO

 That being said, the content that you create doesn’t have to be high-quality.
-Google can’t watch videos, listen to audio, or analyze slideshows… yet.
-So get some passable content and include your links in the descriptions.
+Google can’t watch videos, listen to audio, or perform an analysis of slideshows… yet.
+So get some passable content and include your do-follow links in the descriptions.

 Social Bookmarking Sites

 Heavily spammed in the past for SEO purposes, social bookmarking links don’t carry much weight now – much like most other forms of pillow links.

-We don’t use this type of link as heavily now, but they still make great pillow links for those looking for additional ways to diversify their link profiles.
+We don’t implement this type of link into our backlink profile as heavily now, but they still make great pillow links for those looking for additional ways to diversify their link profiles.
 Check out our top social bookmarking sites.

 The Three Kings

-These are the most popular and most powerful tools for ranking websites right now.
-Almost every site we rank uses a combination of the following three types of links to push them into top positions in the SERPs.
+These are the most popular and most powerful tools for ranking websites in the Google SERPs right now.
+Almost every site we rank uses a combination of the following three types of high-quality links to push them into top positions in the SERPs (and build domain authority).

-Each of them has a distinct footprint that can become a detectable pattern to Google search engine crawlers if used too heavily without diversifying.
-They also each have their own advantages and disadvantages, so using all three makes sense for more than just backlink diversification.
+However, each of them has a distinct footprint that can become a detectable pattern to Google search engine crawlers if used too heavily without maintaining link diversity.
+They also each have their own unique advantages and disadvantages, so using all three makes sense for more than just creating a diverse backlink profile.

-Guest posts are probably the most popular form of “power link” today.
-This is because they are embraced by white, grey, and black hat SEOs alike (and are sought after by many high domain authority websites).
+Guest posts are probably the most popular form of “power link” to rank sites these days.
+This is because these quality links are embraced by white, grey, and black hat SEOs alike (and are sought after by many high domain authority websites).

 Guest posts are newly written articles (no age or preexisting backlinks) on inner-pages of niche-relevant websites.
 The backlinks you get from guest posts are usually contextual.
 Guest posts can be purchased or created through manual outreach.
 The latter may involve you actually writing the article yourself, in which case you get total control over the content, keyword density, etc.